bigcode-project/bigcode-evaluation-harness/README.md

 ## Evaluation time on 8 A100 GPUs:
 - Evaluation on MBPP is 1-shot for 500 prompts, the evaluation takes **~1 hour**
-- Evaluation on APPS (total of 5000 prompts) with single generations to compute average accuracy/strict accuracy takes in average **~4 hours for each of the 3 difficulty levels** (<ins> although</ins> average accuracy might not be very relevant and strict accuracy similar to pass@1 with one genertion usually very low)
+- Evaluation on APPS (total of 5000 prompts) with single generations to compute average accuracy/strict accuracy takes in average **~4 hours for each of the 3 difficulty levels**
-- The evaluation on APPS with multiple generations (n=200) to compute pass@k takes ~**16 hours for each of the 3 difficulty level**
+- The evaluation on APPS with multiple generations (nsamples=200) to compute pass@k takes **~16 hours for each 1000 samples (introductory level for example)**

 ## Acknowledgements
 This repository is inspired from [EleutherAI's LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).